10. Automate common workflows#

 Troubleshooting

-If the script fails: make sure that you close the pw_console from the last section before attempting this section.
+If the script fails: make sure that you closed the pw_console instance from the last section before attempting this section.

 You should see output similar to this: